AppHarvest, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-APPH ALERT AppHarvest, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit
+APPH DEADLINE AppHarvest, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

 Robbins Geller Rudman & Dowd LLP announces that purchasers of AppHarvest, Inc. (NASDAQ: APPH) securities between May 17, 2021 and August 10, 2021, inclusive (the “Class Period”) have until November 23, 2021 to seek appointment as lead plaintiff in the AppHarvest class action lawsuit.
 The AppHarvest class action lawsuit charges AppHarvest and certain of its top executives with violations of the Securities Exchange Act of 1934.
-The AppHarvest class action lawsuit was commenced on September 24, 2021 in the Southern District of New York and is captioned Ragan v.
-AppHarvest, Inc., No. 21-cv-07985.
+The AppHarvest class action lawsuit, Ragan v.
+AppHarvest, Inc., No. 21-cv-07985, was commenced on September 24, 2021 in the Southern District of New York.

 If you wish to serve as lead plaintiff of the AppHarvest class action lawsuit, please provide your information by clicking here.
 You can also contact attorney J.C.
 Sanchez of Robbins Geller by calling 800/449-4900 or via e-mail at jsanchez@rgrdlaw.com.
 Lead plaintiff motions for the AppHarvest class action lawsuit must be filed with the court no later than November 23, 2021.